[Last Updated On: February 21, 2023]

 Keep in mind that these reasons only scratch the surface when it comes to the causes of downtime.

 Factory downtime is a major contributor to losses in manufacturing as a whole.
 When plant equipment isn’t functioning, there is 1) no production and 2) no income.
-Design manufacturer, S. Himmelstein & Co. reported that, approximately 37 percent of businesses said that they were hit with a setback in the production cycle.
+Design manufacturer, S. Himmelstein & Co. reported that, approximately 37 percent of businesses said that they were hit with a setback in the production cycle of a critical asset because of downtime.

 When the leadership team has committed to ensuring operational equipment effectiveness (OEE), these 7 measures should be taken into consideration to reduce downtime: